AleksCipri/AstroBenchmarking/README.md

 ## Bolognia Lens Factory
 <img src="images/lenses.png" width="300">

 The BLF collects simulated gravitational lenses of different kinds and from different projects and makes them available to the community for any possible usage.
 Data sets can be in different formats (tables, maps, images) and some projects consist of simulated observations of gravitational lensing systems, mimicking the observing capabilities of existing or future facilities.
 Available datasets target lenses on a broad range of scales - lensing by galaxies, galaxy clusters and the large scale structure of the universe.
-You can acces these datasets [here](http://metcalf1.difa.unibo.it/blf-portal/index.html).
+You can access these datasets [here](http://metcalf1.difa.unibo.it/blf-portal/index.html).

 ## Illustris Simulations
 <img src="images/Illustris.png" width="300">

 “The [IllustrisTNG project](https://www.tng-project.org) is an ongoing series of large, cosmological magnetohydrodynamical simulations of galaxy formation.
 TNG aims to illuminate the physical processes that drive galaxy formation: to understand when and how galaxies evolve into the structures that are observed in the night sky, and to make predictions for current and future observational programs.
 The simulations use a state of the art numerical code which includes a comprehensive physical model and runs on some of the largest supercomputers in the world”.

 - A useful labeled dataset, extracted from Illustris-1 simulation, containing around 15000 merging galaxies (on redshift z=2) by Aleksandra Cirpijanovic can be found [here](https://drive.google.com/drive/folders/1p01Q3uDseGVsoiOzvhbJqynWLCP28D8X?usp=sharing).
-Dataset is made to mimic Hubble Spacetelescop observations (HST like PSF added on to the simulated images) and contains two types of images - wih and without observational noise.
+Dataset is made to mimic Hubble Spacetelescope observations (HST like PSF added on to the simulated images) and contains two types of images - wih and without observational noise.

+## MAGIC Gamma Telescope Dataset

+[This dataset](https://archive.ics.uci.edu/ml/datasets/magic+gamma+telescope), available on the UCI Machine Learning Repository, consists of 19020 Monte Carlo-generated instances of simulated registration of high energy gamma particles in a ground-based atmospheric Cherenkov telescope using the imaging technique.

+## SKA Science Data Challenge #1 Dataset

+The data consists of 9 simulated SKA continuum images in FITS format in total intensity of the same field at 3 frequencies and 3 telescope integrations.
+It can be found [here](https://astronomers.skatelescope.org/ska-science-data-challenge-1/).

+## Observing Dark Worlds
+Training data for Kaggle’s (now closed) challenge “Observing Dark Worlds” can be found [here](https://www.kaggle.com/c/DarkWorlds/data).
+The challenge involved predicting the center of each dark matter halo in 120 simulated test skies, with the training set being 300 files of simulated skies containing 300-740 galaxies each.

+## Nyx Cosmological Simulation Data
+A sample dataset based on the Lawrence Berkeley National Laboratory’s compressible cosmological hydrodynamics simulation code Nyx is available [here](https://ieee-dataport.org/open-access/nyx-cosmological-simulation-data).

+## Microlensing Data Challenge

+These [data](https://github.com/microlensing-data-challenge/data-challenge-1) are associated with the Microlensing Data challenge (about which more information can be found [here]( https://microlensing-source.org/data-challenge/)) and consist of light curves simulated as those expected from the WFIRST survey.

 # REAL DATASETS